marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

 #### CircleCI

-Follow [this article](https://medium.com/@knowbody/circleci-and-zeits-now-sh-c9b7eebcd3c1) to set up CircleCI with a Create React App project.
+Follow [this article](https://medium.com/@knowbody/circleci-and-zeits-now-sh-c9b7eebcd3c1) to set up CircleCI with a Create React p project.

 ### On your own environment
 ##### Windows (cmd.exe)